stefanovic80/geompy/README.md

 These variables are Python classes.
 For each of them, you can define one or more instances.
 Each instance corresponds to a specific geometrical locus of that type.
 The .draw() method displays the corresponding plot.
 Both classes and their methods are written with round brackets at the end, with optional argument in between them.

-As an example, say you want to draw a circumference.
-As first step you have to create a circumference type instance, than you gonna use the .draw() method to provide it's graphic representation
+For example, if you'd like to create a circumference, the first step is to instantiate a circumference object, and then you can use the .draw() method to generate its graphical representation.

 `C = circumference()`

 `C.draw()`

-as a python instance, the C variable has attributes, other methods, or even instances of different classes (in this case, there is a point class type instance, which is the circumference center),  which can be shown by typing
+When you create a Python instance like C = circumference(), it becomes a versatile object with various attributes, methods, and even instances of different classes.
+For instance, in this case, there is an instance of the point class, representing the center of the circumference.
+You can explore these attributes and methods by simply typing

 `print(C)`

-each one of them can be constumized by the user as in this example
+Each of these aspects can be customized by the user, as demonstrated in this example:

 `C.radius = 7`